Mega Man: Music

 Ascertaining the identity of video game composers, especially prior to the fifth generation of consoles, can be difficult, as the composers were often uncredited or credited under a pseudonym.
 Recent soundtrack releases and interviews have discovered the true names of the composers; and in some cases, specific track credits.
+Manami Matsumae is renowned as a video game musician for her Mega Man soundtrack credits.

 Music inspired by Mega Man

-The indie rock music group The Protomen dedicated their first two albums to a rock opera based on Mega Man, called The Protomen (2005) and Act II: The Father of Death (2009).
+DJ Cutman vending his music at a gaming convention.
+Cutman is a musician inspired by hip-hop and Mega Man, from which he takes his name.

+Numerous musical artists were inspired by the Mega Man franchise.
+Alyssa Aska of University of Calgary argued that Mega Man music "is some of the most extensively covered and remixed" video game music in the world.
+VGA Foundation noted a "curious number" of Mega Man inspired acts appearing in the years around 2001, including the Protomen and Horse the Band.

+Rock music group the Protomen (named for Mega Man character Proto Man) formed in 2003 to compose and perform a rock opera inspired by the story and music of Mega Man, which consists of three acts: the self-titled debut album retroactively referred to as Act I, The Protomen (2005); prequel Act II: The Father of Death (2009); and the sequel to Act I, Act III: This City Made Us (2026).
+While the rock opera's story and sound are inspired by Mega Man, the Protomen do not tell the canonical story of Mega Man or reuse any obvious musical cues from the franchise.
+Act III reached number nine on the Billboard Top Album Sales chart for the month it was released and for the same time period, the Protomen charted at number four on Emerging Artists.

 Independent rap artist Mega Ran remixed several Mega Man tracks for an album called Mega Ran (2007) and several follow-up albums, which were officially licensed by Capcom.
-He now holds a Guinness World Record for the most songs recorded referencing Megaman with 130.
+As of 2018 he holds a Guinness World Record for the most songs recorded referencing a video game franchise, with 130 songs referencing Mega Man.

-Indie video game cover band The Megas (band) is a band that covers the music of the original NES Mega Man games, known for adding their own twist on the original story in their lyrics such as giving Robot Masters distinct personalities unseen in the games.
-Get Equipped (2008), their debut album covering the events of Mega Man 2; while their most recent albums, History Repeating: Blue (2012) and History Repeating: Red (2014) cover the events of Mega Man 3.
+Indie video game cover band The Megas covers the music of the original NES Mega Man games with a twist on the story in their lyrics such as giving the Robot Master characters distinct personalities.
+Get Equipped (2008) is their debut album covering the events of Mega Man 2; while their albums History Repeating: Blue (2012) and History Repeating: Red (2014) cover the events of Mega Man 3.

+Capcom collaborated with Sumthing Else Music Works and Mega Man inspired artists including the Protomen, Mega Ran, and the Megas for the album MM25: Mega Man Rocks (2013) in honor of the 25th anniversary of the Mega Man franchise.